marcus-grant/notes/python.md

 ## Read Lines of File

-If you're going to read a file with lines reperesenting an entry, `open` is the primary function to use.
+If you're going to read a file with lines representing an entry, `open` is the primary function to use.
 In this example from [Advent of Code][aoc22-day4] there are lines of input given.
 Each line is a pair of number ranges in need of processing.